junaidzaidi/Flow-Log-Analyzer/README.md

 ## How to Run

-1. Clone or download this repository to your local machine. [git clone <>]
+1. Clone or download this repository to your local machine.
 ```bash
 git clone https://github.com/junaidzaidi/Flow-Log-Analyzer.git
 ```